 Running a business comes with a whole set of tasks and potential difficulties even for the most successful companies.
 One of the many necessities that small and medium-sized businesses (SMBs) encounter is payment processing.
 Thanks to checks, credit cards, and debit accounts, gone are the days when cash was king.

 This is the era of digitization and seamless payment processing, both offline and online.

-But this digital evolution of payment processing does not have to be difficult for a brick-and-mortar or small business owner, quite the contrary, it can help to make life simple for customers, merchants, and third-party participants in a transaction.
+But the digital evolution of payment processing doesn’t have to be difficult for a brick-and-mortar or small business owner.
+Quite the contrary, it can help to make life simple for customers, merchants, and third-party participants in a transaction.

 Definition of Third-Party Payment Processing

 Before you can truly decide if a third-party payment processing company is right for you, it helps to know exactly what they are.

 Third-party payment processors (sometimes referred to as payment aggregators) are entities that allow merchants to take online or credit card payments without the need to set up their own merchant accounts.